withastro/astro/docs/src/pages/guides/styling.md

 We’ll be expanding our styling optimization story over time, and would love your feedback!
 If `astro build` generates unexpected styles, or if you can think of improvements, [please open an issue][issues].

 _Note: be mindful when some page styles get extracted to the ”common” bundle, and some page styles stay on-page.
 For most people this may not pose an issue, but when part of your styles are bundled they technically may load in a different order and your cascade may be different.
-While problem isn’t unique to Astro and is present in almost any CSS bundling process, it can be unexpected if you’re not anticipating it.
+While this problem isn’t unique to Astro and is present in almost any CSS bundling process, it can be unexpected if you’re not anticipating it.
 Be sure to inspect your final production build, and please [report any issues][issues] you may come across._

 ## Advanced Styling Architecture